This post and its photos may contain affiliate links, view our disclosure policy.

-Driving north to Petoskey you’ll travel along secondary roads, pass through small towns, and spend a fair amount of time oohing and ahhhing over the scenery and stopping for treats at roadside stands.
+Plus you’ll end up traveling along secondary roads, passing through small towns, and spending a fair amount of time oohing an ahhhing over the scenery.

 When you arrive in Petoskey stop at the visitors center, located in the Gaslight District, to grab a map of the area and get ready to have a fabulous visit.

-To prove that vacations don’t have to cost a fortune I’m sharing 25 free and fun things to do in Petoskey.
+To prove that vacations don’t have to cost a fortune I’m sharing 36 free and affordable things to do in Petoskey, Michigan.

-BEST FREE THINGS TO DO IN PETOSKEY MI
+36 OF THE BEST THINGS TO DO IN PETOSKEY, MICHIGAN

 2. Take a self-guided tour of the historic Bay View Association – the whole community is on the National Historic Register.